nicowyss/accesspackagebuilder/public/docs/step1_data-quality.md

 As part of this process, your Identity Governance Landscape will display a comprehensive overview of your organization's current user data.
-This includes crucial attributes like department, company name, job title, group memberships, and more.
+This includes crucial attributes like `department, company name, job title, group memberships, and more`.
 These data points are invaluable, as they provide the foundation for understanding your organization's structure and users' roles within it.
 Without accurate data, even the most advanced algorithms cannot make precise